 Innovating in pursuit of efficiency and continuous improvement is what we do best, and our results prove it.
 Our Scope 1 & 2 GHG emissions target is just one example of our commitment to reducing our impact in an actionable and meaningful way.

 - Achieved a >30% reduction in our Scope 1 & 2 greenhouse gas (GHG) emissions intensity since 2019, making progress towards our goal of 50% reduction by 2030

-- Aligned fully with the World Bank Zero Routine Flaring Initiative as of September 1, 2021, nine years ahead of the World Bank’s 2030 compliance target
+- Continue to be fully aligned with the World Bank Zero Routine Flaring Initiative

 We are committed to reducing our air impact through strategic design, innovation and efficiency for the lifecycle of our operations.
-To deliver measurable results on this commitment, we set a goal to reduce methane intensity by 33% by 2025.
-We are on-track to achieve this reduction in 2021, four years ahead of schedule.
-Additionally, we have line of sight to a greater than 20% reduction in our Scope 1 & 2 GHG intensity by year-end 2021, measured against our 2019 baseline.Read More
+We have achieved measurable results on this commitment, delivering on our 2025 methane intensity reduction target four years ahead of schedule.
+Building on that success, we set a goal of reducing our Scope 1 & 2 GHG emissions intensity by 50% from 2019 levels by 2030.

 Decommissioning & Reclamation